MuxammilSidd/FAST-KHI-Semester-1/README.md

 ---

 ### 📌 Introduction to Information & Communication Technology:
+ICT is a very interesting lab course during which each semester, a different outline is followed mainly depending on the instructor.
+It is a doorway to many different areas of Computer Science, and a rushed experience.
+One lab you might be taught some aspects of web-development, and the next lab will introduce you to computer networking.
+A fun learning oppurtunity which many students over-complicate and stress without any reason.
+Past-papers can be of little to no help as every instructor tends to have a section-specific exam, as different instructors can be teaching different curriculums during the same semester.
+Completing your assignments yourself puts you ahead in exams and gets you an easy A-grade!

 🔗 Resources:
 - [ICT Wondar.site](https://www.wondar.site/subject/introduction-to-ict-iict) - Vast pool of FAST NU resources.
 Note: All content is from LHR Campus.